PilotMv/idufirma/README.md

     Adafruit_DHT, requests, time, struct, array

 A config.ini file is also required to store the Thingyspeak key

 Install the Adafruit_DHT library by running:

     sudo bash setup.sh

+Install script creates a new command in crontab what can be accessed by:
+    sudo crontab -e